I love to dye my hair all colors of the rainbow. I love all things vintage, and I enjoy creating art, taking photos, and doing it myself.

 White hair can be absolutely beautiful, but it takes a lot of work to get there.
-With the proper care, precaution, and upkeep, you can manage a white that would make Draco Malfoy jealous, all without a trip to the salon!
+Luckily, with the proper care, precaution, and upkeep, you can manage white locks that would make Draco Malfoy jealous, all without a trip to the salon!

 Chances are you're going to need a lot of lightening.
 Unless your hair is already a fair shade of blonde, you're going to have to split this up over multiple bleachings.
-Damage to your hair is virtually inevitable, but, if you take care of your hair through the processing, you can minimize it.
+Damage to your hair is virtually inevitable, but if you take care of your hair throughout the process, you can minimize it.

-Below, I'll detail the process, the tools, and the techniques you can use to get that Magneto mop.
+Below, I'll detail the process, tools, and techniques you can use to get that perfect Magneto mop.

-Coconut Oil - You'll need to pick up a tub of 100% pure unrefined coconut oil (you can find this at WalMart) to glob on your head and keep your hair moisturized.
-This stuff is really important in keeping your hair from drying out.
+- Coconut Oil: You'll need to pick up a tub of 100% pure unrefined coconut oil (you can find this at most grocery stores, even WalMart) to glob on your head and keep your hair moisturized.
+This is really important in keeping your hair from drying out.

-Bleach Powder - I prefer Magic Ammonia Free Powder Lightener, but you'd need a cosmetology license to buy this stuff.
+- Bleach Powder: I prefer Magic Ammonia-Free Powder Lightener, but you need a cosmetology license to buy this stuff.
 Some viable substitutes can be found at Sally's, like Salon Care Prism Lights Violet Lightener.
-Anything that has violet or blue tinted powder is going to be awesome for keeping the brassiness out of your hair as you lighten.
+Anything that has violet- or blue-tinted powder is going to be awesome for keeping the brassiness out of your hair as you lighten.

 - Developer: This is what you mix with the bleach.
 I use Salon Care Cream Developer.
 There's liquid developer out there too, but I find that cream mixes better with the bleach powder.
 I wouldn't go any higher than a 20 Volume or else you risk serious damage to your hair.

 The first thing I love to do before bleaching is put in a little hair mask for a few hours.
-I'll coat my hair with coconut oil and leave it in for several hours before actually applying bleach.
+I'll coat my hair with coconut oil and leave it in for several hours (or even overnight) before actually applying bleach.
 (Do not rinse the coconut oil out of your hair before applying the bleach.)

 After at least two hours, the next step would be to actually apply the bleach.
 This process will be different depending on if you've got roots or not!
 If you're working with super dark roots, try to get those to the lightness of the rest of your hair first.